Maxime999/MetroCollect/USAGE.md

 For each interface (either up or down), the number of bytes, packets and various errors are collected, for both reception ("rx") and transmission ("tx").

 ### Ethtool metrics
 These are the same metrics provided by the `ethtool -S $iface` for each network interface `$iface`.
-It provides very detailled information about each interface, but these information depend on the interface's driver. you may refer to the driver documentation for more details.
+It provides very detailed information about each interface, but these information depend on the interface's driver. you may refer to the driver documentation for more details.

 MetroCollect supports all drivers supported by `ethtool`, and it is optimized for `ixgbe`, `igb` and `i40e`.